prod-feng/pi_lcg_random_parallel/README.md

 This is a lcg random number generator, uses leapfrog method.
 It is OpenMP multiple threads safe.

+It can gegerate 1, 2, or 3 independent random number series, which can be used to for 1D, 2D, and 3D random number generations.

 >gcc -fopenmp pi_random_parallel.c -lgomp -o pi_random_parallel.exe

 Running the program with different number of threads give the identical result: